Suya1671/plura/README.md

-# slack-system-bot
+# Plura
-A bot of all time for plural folks :D
+A slack bot designed to make the lives of plural systems easier.
+Inspired by PluralKit.

 ## Features
 - Manage members and profiles